 Eun-Jeong Lee, Ph.D.

-Eun-Jeong Lee is an assistant professor of rehabilitation counseling in the Department of Psychology, Illinois Institute of Technology.
-Her current duties include teaching two graduate level courses in introduction to vocational rehabilitation and job placement.
+Eun-Jeong Lee is an associate professor of counseling and rehabilitation science in the Department of Psychology.
+Her current duties include teaching two graduate level courses in multicultural and psychosocial issues in rehabilitation and mental health counseling, applied group counseling, medical aspects of disabling conditions, and rehabilitation engineering technology.
 She also supervises master's degree students during counseling practicum and internship experiences.

 Lee, E.-J., Ditchman, N., Fong, M. W. M., Piper, L., & Feigon, M. (in press).
 Mental health service seeking among Korean international students in the United States: A path analysis.
 Journal of Community Psychology.